AckerlyXu/heima/articles/storage/storage-monitoring-diagnosing-troubleshooting-classic-portal.md

 Users of your application may notify you of errors reported by the client application.
 Storage Metrics also records counts of different error types from your storage services such as **NetworkError**, **ClientTimeoutError**, or **AuthorizationError**.
 While Storage Metrics only records counts of different error types, you can obtain more detail about individual requests by examining server-side, client-side, and network logs.
 Typically, the HTTP status code returned by the storage service will give an indication of why the request failed.

+> [!NOTE]
-> [AZURE.NOTE] Remember that you should expect to see some intermittent errors: for example, errors due to transient network conditions, or application errors.
+> Remember that you should expect to see some intermittent errors: for example, errors due to transient network conditions, or application errors.

 The following resources on MSDN are useful for understanding storage-related status and error codes: